 The next stop from there would be to walk north past the Spreckels Organ Pavilion to check out the Japanese Friendship Garden with its Zen landscaping and calm Koi ponds.
 Across the way is the Mingei Museum, which offers an eclectic view of everyday arts and crafts.
 Looking for something a bit more Avant Garde?
 Right next door is the San Diego Art Institute, which is dedicated to advancing experimental, bi-national contemporary art.

-Head further west and across the street to check out the Museum of Man, which has a wide range of exhibits from monsters to mummies to the history of beer.
-After the Museum of Man, you can loop back east toward the Plaza de Panama where you will find the San Diego Museum of Art and the Timken Museum, both of which have important collections of fine art.
+Head further west and across the street to check out the Museum of Us, which has a wide range of exhibits from monsters to mummies to the history of beer.
+After the Museum of Us, you can loop back east toward the Plaza de Panama where you will find the San Diego Museum of Art and the Timken Museum, both of which have important collections of fine art.

 Follow the El Prado and pop in to the Museum of Photographic Arts, one the few museums in the country dedicated to photography; the San Diego Model Railroad Museum, which offers eye-popping and expansive model train sets; and the San Diego History Center with its unique exhibits detailing the region’s rich history.